88% of Companies Are Now Using AI — But Only 39% Are Getting Results. Here Is Why

 The 88% vs 39% gap is not a failure story.
 It is an opportunity story.

 The professionals who understand why AI implementations fail — and know how to fix them — will be among the most valuable people in the global workforce for the next decade.
+Not because they can build AI, but because they can bridge the gap between what AI can theoretically do and what companies are actually getting from it.

 Which of the 5 reasons surprised you the most?
-Tell us in the comments below!
+Tell us in the comments below.